xiaotiancaipro/ddns-ipv6/README.en.md

 3、Use the `chmod +x /etc/rc.local` command to add executable permissions to the `rc.local` file.

-4、使用 `systemctl enable rc-local` 命令启用服务。
+4、Use the `systemctl enable rc-local` command to enable services.